-Moorings have been maintained since February 2004 across the North Atlantic at 26.5° N as part of the RAPID/MOCHA project.
-The moorings are designed to measure and a brief conclusion (Sect.
-7).

-15 dynamic height, and as such are equipped with moored CTDs (Seabird microcats) in the water column.
-Bottom pressure recorders are located at the base of certain moorings, and direct velocity measurements are collected at the western boundary (Kanzow et al., 2008).
+Moorings have been maintained since February 2004 across the North Atlantic at 26.5° N as part of the Rapid/MOCHA project.
+The moorings are designed to measure dynamic height, and as such are equipped with moored CTDs (Seabird microcats) in the water column.
+Though there are also bottom pressure measurements at all moorings and direct velocity measurements at the western boundary (Kanzow et al., 2008), we only present results from the moored CTDs.